Ira-Project/lastword/__Archive/AI v2/__Outline.md

 - [x] Create concept map and ability for AI to map explanation to concepts ✅ 2024-05-10
 - [x] Set up assistants for checking correctness of explanation and creating a response based on user input ✅ 2024-05-17
-- [ ] Minor fixes needed to reduce difficulty of getting all four correct answers